Dunedin North: Housing and other attractions

 Beyond the institutional heart of the suburb, Dunedin North is primarily residential, with much of the area occupied by student flats.
 As such, Dunedin North and the neighbouring suburbs of The Gardens and North East Valley are often considered New Zealand's principal student ghetto.
 There is a tradition, since the late 1930s, of student flats being named by their residents.
 There is little in the way of industrial property within the suburb, although there is some light industry in the southeast close to Anzac Avenue, and Gregg's coffee factory is located close to Otago Polytechnic.

-Other notable features of Dunedin North include Otago Museum, located immediately to the east of the University, and Dunedin Hospital, which lies at the southern edge of Dunedin North surrounded by university buildings which are part of the Otago Medical School.
+Other notable features of Dunedin North include Otago Museum, immediately to the east of the University, and Dunedin Hospital, which lies at the southern edge of Dunedin North surrounded by university buildings which are part of the Otago Medical School.
 The oldest church in Dunedin still used as a church is All Saints' Church, Dunedin built in 1865, it sits on Cumberland St opposite North Ground.
 One of the city's most architecturally important churches, Knox Church, sits to the west of the hospital at the point where North Dunedin joins the central business district.
 In the north of the suburb lies the Dunedin Botanic Gardens.
 Above them is one of the city's most historic cemeteries, the Dunedin Northern Cemetery.